drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_12.md

 #### After the lecture

-Students given homework sheet 3 (More normal form equilibria, backward induction, subgame equilibria).
+Students will be given reading and some practice exercises.
 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to analyse repeated games as well as discuss Axelrod's work.
+Assessment of the content covered in this lecture will be through examination questions asking student to prove whether or not we have ESS.